Code-Institute-Submissions/ci-milestone2/docs/POA.md

     - Make harder with timeouts causing game over
 9. Extended features
     - Difficulty modes
+        - Easy: As is
+        - Normal: Schedule call to timeout() if player doesn't click fast enough
+        - Hard: Make playButton() not play
     - ~~Use a Web API framework to generate sounds to fix first play delay~~
     - Make UI better
         - ~~Make game buttons more centred and styled like a circle~~
-            - on mobile turn squared and vertically stacked
+            - on mobile make S shape and vertically stacked
         - ~~Add difficulty button~~
-        - Move start, score, highscore to below game buttons
+        - ~~Move start, score, highscore to below game buttons~~